johnkokk/eshop/README.md

 Simple api for a sports e-shop

 ## Dependencies (installation and running)
-Before running install requirements
+Before running install requirements:

 `pip install -r ./requirements.txt `

-Also, a connection to UPatras' Network is required to connect to the database
+Also, a connection to UPatras' Network is required to connect to the database.

-Running the app from /eshop
+Running the app from /eshop:

 `python3 backend/main.py`

-The app is listening to port 8000
+The app is listening to port 8000.

-A passkey is requested for the database connection Change settings on file backend/database/db.py
+A passkey is requested for the database connection.

+Change settings on file backend/database/db.py.

-The app is Docker-ready
+The app is Docker-ready.

 # Documentation
-While the app, you can also find the docs @ http://localhost:8000/docs
+While the app is running, you can also find the docs at http://localhost:8000/docs

 ## /product/{id} (GET)
 Get a product by id (get method).
 Response will look like this: